sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * great for identifiers you don't quite remember the name of
     * also great for hwen you make typso
 * See [COQ's github readme](https://github.com/ms-jpq/coq_nvim) for documentation and many more details
-    * this isn't COQ tutorial
+    * this isn't a COQ tutorial
 * I'm not an expert, but I think this plugin is pretty great

 # Using PN and COQ to get an IDE-like experience with neovim